Serial-Comma/obsidian-notes/H1 Economics/Factors affecting supply.md

 → Indirect subsidies (grants) by govenment
 → Decrease cost of production
 → Increase profitablity
-→ Increase supply _cetris paribus_
+→ Increase supply
+→ Supply curve shifts right

 → Indirect taxes by government
 → Increase cost of production as producer will incur additional costs of paying the tax → Decrease profitablity
 → Decrease supply
+→ Supply curve shifts left

+### Number and size of firms
+→ New firms enter
+→ Supply increases

+→ Increase in size of firms
+→ Incase industriee